Steven Universe: Unleash the Light: Gameplay

-The game follows the classic RPG format, with the player levelling up their characters through fighting enemies in various areas that act like dungeons.
+Unleash The Light is a role-playing video game similar in gameplay to other RPGs including Super Mario RPG or Dragon Quest, with the player leveling up characters through fighting enemies in various areas that act like dungeons.
 Battling is strategic, with turn-taking and a limited amount of attacks per turn.
-Each character has their own unique moves, with many of Steven's being healing-based.
+Each character has their own unique moves, with many of Steven's being support-based, and the other characters' varying based on their in-show personalities and abilities.

 The player may only bring four characters with them at a time.
-Steven is always in the party, and the player can choose to add Garnet, Pearl, Amethyst, Lapis Lazuli, Bismuth, Peridot, Connie, or Greg.
-During battle, some characters have the ability to fuse.
-Unlike in the previous games, players have the option to unlock alternate costumes for the characters.
+Steven Universe himself is always in the party, and the player can choose to add Garnet, Pearl, Amethyst, Lapis Lazuli, Bismuth, Peridot, Connie Maheswaran & Lion, Greg Universe or Hessonite, who are all unlocked throughout different forms of gameplay.
+During battle, all characters have unique Teamwork attacks between themself and Steven, with some characters having the ability to fuse with him.
+Unlike in the previous games, players have the option to unlock alternate costumes for the characters, which also include buffs that come with each and can be equipped separately.
+Similar to previous games, players can collect Badges which can be equipped to any character, along with Charms, a new class of equipment which has many sub-classes, each usable by only a few characters.